microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/allowedvalue-get.md

 ### Example: Get the properties of a predefined value

-The following example gets the properties of a predefined value named Alpine for a custom security attribute named Project in the Engineering attribute set.
+The following example gets the properties of a predefined value for a custom security attribute definition.

++ Attribute set: `Engineering`
++ Attribute: `Project`
++ Predefined value: `Alpine`

 #### Request
 <!-- {